Skip to main content

 • Registry: Custom environments can be registered within the installation so that they can be instanced directly like a standard Gym package (with gym.make).

-Figure 3: difference between terminating (goal achieved) and truncating (time limit reached) a simulated episode.
+Figure 3: Difference between terminating (goal achieved) and truncating (time limit reached) a simulated episode.

-We show below parts of the environment creation class in Gymnasium:
+Below, we present sections of the environment creation class in Gymnasium:

 import gymnasium as gym